SafeConstellations: Mitigating Over-Refusals in LLMs Through Task-Aware Representation Steering: Methodology

-We partition the model’s textual outputs into $\mathcal{Y}_{\text{tar}}$ (direct or cautious answers) and $\mathcal{Y}_{\text{ref}}$ (refusals and optionally harmful).
-Over-refusal for a prompt occurs when the model refuses to answer queries with benign intent:
+We categorize model outputs into target $\mathcal{Y}_{\text{tar}}$ (direct or cautious responses) and refusals $\mathcal{Y}_{\text{ref}}$ (refusals and, optionally, harmful responses).
+We define \emph{over-refusal} as the case where the model refuses a prompt with benign intent:

-Our steering module minimizes the rate of over-refusal in Equation~\ref{eq:overref1} while leaving harmful-intent refusals unaffected.
+Our method minimizes the rate of over-refusal in Equation~\ref{eq:overref1} while leaving appropriate safety refusals on harmful inputs unaffected.
+It operates in two stages: (1) prior to inference, we analyze internal representations on a task-labeled dataset to extract task-specific refusal and non-refusal patterns, which are stored as \emph{Task Embeddings}; and (2) at inference time, we detect whether a prompt aligns with a known benign task and selectively steer the model’s internal representations toward the corresponding non-refusal pattern.